 Pierce Transit conducted a comprehensive fare review in 2012.
-The primary recommendations from that review were to: eliminate paper transfers; introduce an all-day pass and introduce a lower-priced Pierce Transit-specific adult pass.
+The primary recommendations from that review were to: eliminate paper transfers; introduce an all-day pass and introduce a discounted Pierce Transit-specific adult pass.
 The elimination of paper transfers and the introduction of an all-day pass occurred in 2014.
-The lower-priced Pierce Transit-specific adult pass was recommended due to rider demographics, specifically, household income.
+The discounted Pierce Transit-specific adult pass was recommended due to rider demographics, specifically, household income.
 Data from the 2017 customer satisfaction survey shows that 60 percent of our riders live in households with annual household incomes of \$25,000 or less.
+Washington State adopted new law in 2022 that provides additional grant funding available for transit agencies that provide free trips to youth aged 18 years and under for all modes offered.
+This proposed fare change reduces fares for youth ages 6-19 from \$1 a trip to \$0.

-A lower-priced Pierce Transit-specific adult pass will help make the purchase of a monthly pass within the reach of more or our riders.
+A Free Youth Transit pass will make transit a viable transportation mode within the reach of more or our residents.